SovereignCloudStack/website/_i18n/en/_posts/blog/2024-06-05-demystifying-gaia-x-credentials.md

 }
 ```

-Note that similar to the LRN Verifiable Credential we are once again specifying a URL that does not exist yet: `https://mydomain.com/.well-known/participant.json`.
+Note that similar to the LRN Verifiable Credential we are once again specifying a URL that does not exist yet for this credential's identifiers: `https://mydomain.com/.well-known/participant.json`.
 We will place this very credential there once we signed it.
+Furthermore, we are using the same anchor method (`#subject`) to keep identifiers unique as already explained for the LRN credential earlier.

 To sign the Verifiable Credential we need to add a JSON Web Signature (JWS) to it.
-Please the appendix at the bottom of this blog post for an example Python implementation utilizing the `jwcrypto` library.
+Please refer to the appendix at the bottom of this blog post for an example Python implementation utilizing the `jwcrypto` library.
 As a result, the structure shown above will be extended by a "proof" section containing the signature like this:

 ```json